sourcesnow/xpspl/docs/XPSPL/processor.rst

 	 * Processor
 	 *
 	 * The brainpower of XPSPL.
 	 *
-	 * @since v0.3.0
+	 * v0.3.0
 	 *
 	 * The loop is now run in respect to the currently available processes,
 	 * this prevents the processor from running continuously forever when there is not
 	 * anything that it needs to do.
 	 *
 	 * To achieve this the processor uses routines.
 	 *
-	 * @since v3.0.0
+	 * v3.0.0
 	 *
 	 * Signal storages have been upgraded to a database object, the routine and
 	 * evaluation methods for the complex signal have also been moved into their
 	 * own classes.
 	 *
 	 * The loop has been replaced with a goto statement, measurements indicate that
 	 * it performs faster than a loop ... though should it?
 	 */
 	class Processor {